 The all-purpose emergency phone number is 999 (112 works as well, but it simply redirects you to 999 anyway).
 The operator will ask you to specify the type of emergency: i.e. ambulance, police, fire brigade.

 Climate / Weather

-Weather in Oxford in September tends to be fairly mild, with average temperatures of 11-19°C, and 30% chance of rain (i.e. roughly 1 in 3 days), although there is no way to predict whether it’s going to be mostly sunny, cloudy or rainy during your stay as the month of September is one of the most variable year on year – for example, we had a very warm Autumn last year with flowers still blooming as late as November.
+Weather in Oxford in late August tends to be fairly mild, with average temperatures of 15-19°C, and 20% chance of rain (i.e. roughly 1 in 5 days), although of course there is no way to predict whether it’s going to be mostly sunny, cloudy or rainy during your stay as the weather here tends to be quite variable year on year – for example, we had a very hot first half of August and a very wet second half.

 Consulates / Embassies

 There are no foreign representations in Oxford.
 You can check the nearest embassy/consulate for your country here.

 Oxford is a relatively quiet city, with crime rate well below (0.65) the national average, of which violent crime rates below 30%.
 However, petty crime (e.g. pickpocketing, theft and similar) tends to be more frequent in touristy areas as you might expect.
 In case of emergency, you should call 999 and/or report any incident to the Thames Valley Police.

 The UK’s national currency is the pound sterling (£).
 You can change money in your country or in the UK at bureaux de change on high streets, in airports and at major railway stations, banks, travel agents and money transfer services.
 Normally, it is much cheaper to change your money once in Oxford: the best rates are at Senli in Golden Cross (in the City Centre), who does not charge commission either.

 Sometimes banks and bureaux de change in other countries will sell you Scottish or Northern Irish banknotes; while these are the exact same value as English notes, some shops might not accept them.
 You can exchange them for English notes in any bank, however.